pip-services/pip-services-docs/content/en/golang/commons/convert/date_time_converter.md

 - **returns**: time.Time - Date value or default when conversion is not supported.

 #### ToNullableDateTime
-Converts value into Date or returns null when conversion is not possible.
+Converts value into Date or returns nil when conversion is not possible.

 > ToNullableDateTime(value interface{}) *time.Time

 - **value**: interface{} - the value to convert.
-- **returns**: *time.Time - Date value or null when conversion is not supported.
+- **returns**: *time.Time - Date value or nil when conversion is not supported.

 ### Examples